-Under the vision of Dean Milton S. F. Curry and the directorship of Wes Jones, the Master of Advanced Architectural Studies (M.AAS) has been redesigned as one of the most innovative and experimental programs anywhere in the world.
+Under the vision of Dean Milton S. F. Curry and the directorship of Alvin Huang, the Master of Advanced Architectural Studies (M.AAS) has been redesigned as one of the most innovative and experimental programs anywhere in the world.
 By bringing together several of the most renowned and progressive faculty, the program aims to set a new standard for postgraduate education internationally.

 This one-year, three-semester post-professional degree is intended for individuals who have completed a professional degree in architecture (B.Arch/M.Arch).
 Working across disciplines and at multiple scales, the program moves between real-world issues and innovative architecture proposals.
 Pedagogically, the program has a dual emphasis, integrating architecture and urban theory with cutting-edge design research and collaborative experimentation on issues of housing and urbanism, domestic life and technological adaptability.

 Building upon the legacy of the Case Study House Program, the theme of dwelling and urbanism is a central focus.
 The degree program examines the 21st century city and the diverse social and cultural landscape of Los Angeles, looking beyond the single-family home to study topics of broader significance, such as homelessness, that Los Angeles and other major cities are experiencing.
 Conceived of as an urban laboratory that tackles the challenges of our time, the program teaches students to develop innovative solutions through critical and creative speculation and demonstrates that social issues and architectural excellence do not have to be mutually exclusive.

 “At USC architecture, we push students to imagine alternatives for a better, more just built-environment by leveraging emerging design technologies, engaging with communities and social responsibility, and challenging the status quo through thought-provoking and progressive design research.”